Dzaleka-Connect/dzaleka-connect/index.md

           The latest news and view from Dzaleka Connect and the community.

-      - title: Attend exclusive member events.
+      - title: Attend exclusive events.
         content: >
           Find Events & Discuss local events for meeting other Dzaleka in your area. e.g, Tumaini Festival